brntb/Amazing-Numbers/README.md

 The second parameter should be a natural number.

 The property [SUN] is wrong.
+Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY]

+The properties [HOT, SUN] are wrong.
-Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY]
+Available properties: [EVEN, ODD, BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY]

+The request contains mutually exclusive properties: [ODD, EVEN] There are no numbers with these properties.

 Examples